mateuszjurewicz/notes_public/English Vocabulary.md

 an accessory, additional item of equipment or dress.
 - `adage`
 a saying, proverb.
+- `adroit` pron. with accent on i and t (adroitly, adroitness) quick and skillful in body or mind, clever.
+"The billionaire's accountant was ____ at tax evasion".
 - `agog`
 eager, full of keen anticipation.
 - `anastole`